Need Help? 888-298-9489 M-F 8am to 8pm CST

 Maximize the Potential of Your Current Radios

 You can enhance your communication setup with two options: wireless call boxes and base station intercoms.
-Both can be easily integrated with your existing radios.
-Just provide us with your radio's frequency and privacy code, and we'll program these devices to work seamlessly with your system.
-Privacy codes, also known as tone codes, interference eliminator codes, or color codes (depending on the manufacturer), ensure your radio only activates when the correct code is transmitted, preventing unwanted noise.
+Your existing radios can easily work together with these two options.
+Supply us with your radio's frequency and privacy code so we can program these devices to integrate seamlessly with your existing system.
+Privacy codes which are also recognized as tone codes interference eliminator codes, or color codes depending on the manufacturer activate radios exclusively when the proper code is transmitted to block unwanted noise.

 Wireless Call Boxes - A wireless call box functions as a two-way radio enclosed in a waterproof housing, suitable for indoor and outdoor use, even in wet conditions.
 Mounted on a wall or surface, they are always ready for communication and can’t be misplaced.